 Historical records date Inverlael to at least the 13th Century. until the establishment of Ullapool in 1788 Inverlael was described as ‘the largest settlement north of Dingwall‘.
 The area was owned by Munro family for at least three centuries until the mid 17th Century when the MacKenzie’s of Coul took ownership of the Glen (Jones, 1994, pp79-117).

 The MacKenzie’s ownership of Inverlael is visibly marked on the landscape by the sepulchre surrounding the grave of Sir Colin MacKenzie of Coul 4th Bt.
 The family’s brutal eviction of the old township of Inverlael by Sir George Steuart MacKenzie on Martinmas 1819 ruptured a centuries old community.
 This painful history is now largely forgotten but one that is hidden in plain sight.
 Huddles of stones from the old croft houses are strung out across the hillside, clearly visible from the public road and car park.
-More satellite sites associated with the township lie further up the glen, amongst the modern planted Inverlael Forest and adjacent to very popular walking routes.
-These have been identified as possible beehive sheilings and a still site, amongst evidence of historic and lengthy occupation.
+More satellite sites associated with the township lie further up the glen, among the modern planted Inverlael Forest and adjacent to very popular walking routes.

 Faces of Inverlael

 Part of re-engaging with the historic landscape of Inverlael and Balblair was getting to know the people who once lived there.
 Part of the appeal of this project is the number of people within the local community who descend from the ancient inhabitants of the glen.
 We felt that it was important to bring the past and future together as part of this project to bridge the divide that had been created 200 years ago.

 “Although I have worked for 4 decades in photography of the Arts and Culture in various parts of Scotland, it is social documentary

 and working with people that I find the most satisfying, portraiture